linq2db/linq2db/Doc/articles/sql/CTE.md

 ## Known limitations

-* Oracle and Firebird DML operations that use CTE is not completely implemented.
+* Oracle and Firebird DML operations that use CTE are not completely implemented.
 * _TBD_